applejag/Newtonsoft.Json-for-Unity.Converters/README.md

 - SaladLab's fork: [SaladLab/Json.Net.Unity3D](https://github.com/SaladLab/Json.Net.Unity3D)

 - ParentElement's Assets Store package: <https://www.parentelement.com/assets/json_net_unity>

 - *Any other source, such as having the `Newtonsoft.Json.dll` files inside your Assets folder, as long as it declares the base `Newtonsoft.Json` types.*

 Since v3.0.1 of Unity's fork (of my fork) of Newtonsoft.Json, they are now promising a maintained version with official support by Unity's own dev team.
 See installation instructions here: [Install official UPM package](https://github.com/jilleJr/Newtonsoft.Json-for-Unity/wiki/Install-official-via-UPM)

+> Do note that I've changed my GitHub username from jilleJr to applejag.
+> Repository URLs automatically get redirected.
+>
+> I will not however rename the NPM/UPM/Cloudsmith packages.

 ### Newtonsoft.Json versions